 The MD/PhD curriculum has been modified to account for courses taken at the medical school.
 All changes to the curriculum are stated in the BME Graduate Studies Handbook.

 - BST 467: Applied Statistics in the Biomedical Sciences (3 credits)

 - BME 589: Writing Proposals In BME (2 credits)

 - IND 501: Ethics and Professional Integrity in Research (1 credit)

 - BME 496: Current Research Seminars (0 credit)

 - Three formal presentations in a public forum

 Note that because the medical school training emphasizes biology and physiology, the BME PhD requirement for 11 credits of Approved Biology is waived.

-For more detailed information about the program and these requirements see the Graduate Handbook.
+For more detailed information about the program and these requirements see the BME Graduate Studies Handbook.